leo-barreto/USP-JEWEL/README.md

 - [LHAPDF 6](https://lhapdf.hepforge.org/install.html) and desired PDF sets.
 - [JEWEL 2.4.0 source code](https://jewel.hepforge.org/downloads/).

+Although is not necessary, we recommend having a working version of JEWEL 2.4.0 installed, as most of the instructions for installing the presented modification overlaps with the original one.

 ### Set up
 1. Clone this repository and add the following original JEWEL `meix.f` and `pythia6425mod-lhapdf6.f` files to the repo directory, as we do not distribute those,